top of page

 Excerpt from my novel in progress - "Whisked Away"

-"Whisked Away" is my current novel in progress.
-It's still a ways from publishing, but I'd love to get some feedback.
-I would love your feedback so please feel free to leave a comment below in the comments box, if you have enjoyed the excerpt or have thoughts you'd like to share.
-Comments will require a name and an email address (this is hidden from other readers's view) and is not a subscription.
-If you would be interested in receiving updates about the novel's progress, or
+Copyright Sonya Monty - All rights reserved "Whisked Away" is my current novel in progress.
+It's still a way from publishing, but I'd love to get some feedback.
+I would love your feedback so please feel free to leave your thoughts below in the comments box, if you have enjoyed the excerpt or have ideas you'd like to share.
+Comments will require a name (will show) and an email address (email address is hidden from other readers' views) and is not a subscription.
+If you would

 SonyaMonty